Theater/Playwriting MFA

 Job Prospects: The program is primarily focused on training our students for careers in the theater industry.

-Non-Matriculated Student Policy: Along with all university approvals, non-matriculated students are required to obtain written approval from the instructor for each class they wish to take.
+Non-Matriculated Student Policy: Along with all university approvals, non-matriculated students are required to obtain written approval from the instructor for each class they want to take.

 Financing Opportunities: Assistantships, including tuition remission and a stipend, may be available for exceptional candidates.